 There is also a tension between maintaining competition and managing financial close risks.
 As a result, the considerations as to how and when the private partner should conduct financial close are common.
-In some jurisdictions, the government allows financing negotiations to take place after the bid award or even after contract signature, whereas other jurisdictions require finance to be fully arranged at bid submission (see "Requiring the Financial Package Upfront for Allowing for Post-Award Negotiations.
-Risk of Financial Close" below).
+In some jurisdictions, the government allows financing negotiations to take place after the bid award or even after contract signature, whereas other jurisdictions require finance to be fully arranged at bid submission (see "timing of financial close" below).
 More recently, some sophisticated markets have imposed carefully monitored "preferred bidder debt funding competitions".